axilmar/netlib/README.md

 - sockets wrapper implementation that provides a portable, platform-neutral sockets API.
 - automatic serialization/deserialization of C++ basic types, STL types/containers and trivially-copyable structs.
 - optimized serialization/deserialization for STL containers backed up by contiguous arrays.
-- easy way to declare messages, with automatic serialization/deserialization.
 - automatic handling of endianess.
 - support for tcp/udp, for ip4/ip6 networking, out of the box; open API for support of other network types.
 - customizable memory allocation for received messages.